manojbaishya/manojbaishya/README.md

 💻 Software engineer working with microservices and databases.

-🛠️ Skilled in **Data Structures, Algorithms, Databases, Operating Systems and Networks**

 🔗 Building performant and scalable systems

 ☕️ Building and consuming REST APIs to do useful stuff

 ⚡ Testing application throughput and latency performance

 ### 🛠 Skills
 - **Java | .NET | JavaScript | PostgreSQL**